Assistant Professor

 Environmental, Science, South Asia

 I am an environmental historian of South Asia.
-My research and teaching are concerned with the place of the environment in global history since the eighteenth century, with a dual emphasis on how environments have been transformed by modern regimes of science, economy, law, and infrastructure, and the ways in which such transformations have come to shape global politics.
+My research and teaching are concerned with the place of the environment in global history, with a particular focus on fossil fuels, agriculture, forests, climate change, and environmental politics.
+I have also worked on topics that connect global environmental history to histories of law, capitalism, post-colonial development, and photography.

 Before coming to the History Department at UC Berkeley, I taught as an Assistant Professor in the Department of History at Duke University.
-I was previously a Junior Scholar at the Harvard Academy for International and Area Studies at Harvard University, and an S.V.
-Ciriacy-Wantrup Fellow in Natural Resource Economics and Political Economy in the Department of Geography at UC Berkeley.
+I was previously a Junior Scholar at the Harvard Academy for International and Area Studies at Harvard University, an S.V.
+Ciriacy-Wantrup Fellow in Natural Resource Economics and Political Economy in the Department of Geography at UC Berkeley, and a researcher on several projects related to the implementation of India's Forest Rights Act in western Odisha.

 Research Interests

-Environmental history; modern South Asia; energy history; science and technology studies (STS); histories of development and decolonization; empire; political economy; comparative history and historical sociology; social theory
+Environmental history; modern South Asia; energy history; science and technology studies (STS); histories of development and decolonization; empire; political economy; social theory

 Education